adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 implementation of this syntax will create one.
 In this case, it will use the set of defined mark classes to define the mark glyphs for the GDEF GlyphClass.
-In this case, the assignment of a glyph to the GDEF GlyphClass mark class may conflict other assignments to the other GDEF GlyphClass classes.
+In this case, the assignment of a glyph to the GDEF GlyphClass mark class may conflict with other assignments to the other GDEF GlyphClass classes.
 In this case, an implementation should warn the user of the conflict.

-The set of mark classes have an implicit order.
-Any implementation should order the mark classes in the order of occurrence of the first definition statement for a mark glyph class.
+The set of mark classes has an implicit order.
+An implementation should order the mark classes in the order of occurrence of the first definition statement for a mark glyph class.
 In the example: